clmonter/Nested-cross-validation-and-grid-search-using-Pytorch/README.md

 ![imagen](https://github.com/user-attachments/assets/4d976299-d070-495b-b69c-f962a5507b1c)

-However, the number of times a model has to be trained to complete the process is_
+However, the number of times a model has to be trained to complete the process is:

 $N_{outer folds} \cdot N_{inner folds}$